IKI-Safeguards - Environmental and social standards

 The objectives of the safeguards system are:

-- prevent adverse impacts on people and the environment and ideally maximise the positive environmental and social impacts of projects;
+• prevent adverse impacts on the environment and people and ideally maximise the positive impacts of projects

-- strengthen stakeholder engagement and participation, especially of marginalised, vulnerable and indigenous groups or individuals;
+• strengthen stakeholder engagement and participation, especially of marginalised, vulnerable and indigenous groups

-- transparently communicate criteria which are excluded from IKI funding.
+• transparently communicate criteria that exclude support from the IKI

 Core elements

-The core elements of the safeguards system include:
+The central elements of the safeguards system include:

-- Exclusion criteria: includes a variety of activities not funded by the IKI as they are either too risky to ensure compliance with environmental and social standards or are not ethically justifiable.
+• Exclusion Criteria: The Exclusion Criteria define which types of activities the IKI does not fund because they are either too risky to ensure compliance with environmental and social standards or are not ethically justifiable.

-- Complaint mechanism: The IKI Independent Complaint Mechanism is a tool which persons adversely affected by the project’s activities can use to report any breach of the environmental and social standards.
+• Complaint mechanism: The IKI Independent Complaint Mechanism is a tool which persons adversely affected by project activities can use to report any breach of the environmental and social standards.
 This provides for external monitoring.

 Guiding principles